 - Don’t touch your hearing aids with hands that are still moist from lotion.

 - Find a safe place to store your hearing aids if headed for the pool or beach.

 - When exercising wear a sweatband.
 It’s a good practice whether you wear your hearing aids when you workout or not.
 Later that sweat will cause problems.

 - Check surfaces before you put your hearing aid down.
 You don’t want to place it in a wet spot left by a glass or coffee cup.

 Treat your hearing like the valuable asset that it is.
 Consider how moisture and humidity can impact them and take steps to prevent water damage.
-If your hearing aid already has water damage make an appointment for service with a hearing aid specialist.
+If your hearing aid already has water damage make an appointment.